About Dr. Regis

 Consultation & Public Speaking

-Dr. Regis has presented and published research in multicultural psychology and career development.
-Her scholarship is grounded in values of social justice advocacy and holistic and strength-based approaches to wellness.
-Some of her professional interests include career development advocacy, professional developmental speedbumps, cultural mistrust, and constructive responses to subtle racial bias.
-Her passion for these areas is evident in her dissertation, "Racial Microaggressions, Racial Identity, Social Support, and Belonging of Black Psychology Doctoral Students" which examined the experiences that many students of color face when navigating higher education.
+Dr. Regis' scholarship focuses on multicultural psychology and career development, guided by social justice principles and holistic, strength-based approaches.
+Her professional interests encompass career development advocacy, addressing professional challenges, cultural mistrust, and responses to subtle racial bias.
+Her dissertation, "Racial Microaggressions, Racial Identity, Social Support, and Belonging of Black Psychology Doctoral Students," delves into the experiences of students of color in higher education, reflecting her passionate commitment to these areas.

 Please be sure to visit Dr. Regis' Public Speaking page to see the full extent of her expertise and how to schedule her consulting and/or speaking services.